MRiabov/RepairsComponents-v0/dev/design_choices.md

 %% so the way connector def is used is XYZ and quat hint... but why bother?
 %% but definitely for the *"electronics connectors encoding"* - connectors are encoded as solids.

+%% NOTE: put this into tasks. ("add hint encoding to mechanical graph.")

+## Modelling:
+Since their export from desired_state_geom, all models should be centered at the origin.
+It makes downstream work easier.